mpsonntag/snippets/staging/sh/doiforkupload.md

 echo "... checking repository state" if [[ $ZIPCOMMIT = $DLCOMMIT ]]; then
-  echo "... repo is at the DOI request state; commits are identical" else echo "... repo is not at the DOI request state; expected commit: $ZIPCOMMIT; found commit: $DLCOMMIT" fi
+  echo "... repo is at the DOI request state; commits are identical" REPODIFF="... repo was at the DOI request state; last commits were identical" else echo "... repo is not at the DOI request state; expected commit: $ZIPCOMMIT; found commit: $DLCOMMIT" REPODIFF="... repo was not at the DOI request state; expected commit: $ZIPCOMMIT; found commit: $DLCOMMIT" fi

 echo "... add DOI fork as remote"